 - 1.5 years full-time (3 years part-time) - 12 credit points

 Study the Master of Humanitarianism and Development to develop a deeper understanding of the challenges facing the planet.
-Extend your theoretical knowledge and enhance your specialist and practical skills in international development, humanitarian responses, and community development.
+Extend your theoretical knowledge and enhance your specialist and practical skills in international development, crisis and disaster response, humanitarian responses, and community development.

 Deakin has an exceptional reputation with over 40 years of teaching and research in international and community development, and more than a decade in humanitarian assistance.
 We were the first graduate program in humanitarian assistance in Australia.

 The Master of Humanitarianism and Development is designed with industry consultation and taught by pioneering academics.

 An opportunity to specialise in one of the following streams is available:

 Disasters and Community Resilience, Community Development, International Development, Humanitarianism, Professional Practice.